Yinghao-Li/Sparse-CHMM/README.md

 You can also test the model with your favorite model parameters by changing the `.sh` files.
 The model parameters are defined in `./label_model/sparse_chmm/args.py`.

+## 4. Model Inference

+If you would like to use the trained the model on new datasets, you can refer to the entry python script `./label_model/sparse-chmm-infer.py` and the bash example `./label_model/infer-laptop.sh`.
+Please notice that you should use the argument

 ## 4. Citation